chaosmail/chaosmail.github.com/_posts/2015-03-04-install-deb-packages-in-ansible.md

 ## Further Readings

 This technique is used in my project *dev-env*, a Ansible based installer for a local development environment.
-The code of this project and the complete Ansible configuration and roles can be found on [GitHub](http://github.com/chaosmail/dev-env).
+The source code of this project and the complete Ansible configuration and roles can be found on [GitHub](http://github.com/chaosmail/dev-env).

 ## References